 9 Benefits of Nettle Tea in Pregnancy

 Disclaimer: Some sources suggest that nettle’s nutritional benefits may support pregnancy, potentially aiding in combating fatigue and providing essential minerals.
 However, concerns exist regarding its potential uterine-stimulating properties, especially when using fresh nettle, which could pose risks during pregnancy.
 It’s best to consult your doctor first before deciding if nettle tea is best for you.

-Pregnancy is such a beautiful and life-changing experience but if you’re a Cyster, you know that getting there isn’t always as simple as it sounds.
+Pregnancy is such a beautiful and life-changing experience, but if you’re a Cyster, you know that getting there isn’t always as simple as it sounds.
 Women with polycystic ovary syndrome (PCOS) often face infertility challenges like irregular menstrual cycles, anovulation, poor egg quality, implantation issues, and more.
 But, here’s the good news: it’s absolutely possible to get pregnant with PCOS!
 With a little help regulating our hormone imbalances and maybe some extra support from a fertility specialist, it’s possible to get a positive pregnancy test.

 And once you do?
 Cue the excitement and a few aches and pains.
 While pregnancy is filled with joy, it can also come with some common discomforts.
 Growing a tiny human takes A LOT of energy, and your body goes through so many rapid changes, leading to a lot of common symptoms like leg cramps, fatigue, swelling, joint pain, constipation, and more.
 Many moms-to-be turn to herbal teas for a soothing way to support their bodies, and nettle tea is often mentioned as a popular option.

 Nettle tea is a soothing, nutrient-packed option that can help support your body and relieve symptoms during pregnancy.
-However, when it comes to pregnancy, not all herbs are created equal, and nettle tea is one that should be approached with caution.
+However, when it comes to pregnancy, not all herbs are created equal.
+Nettle tea is one that should be approached with caution.
 While some sources praise its rich nutrient content, others warn that it may stimulate uterine contractions or affect pregnancy in unpredictable ways.
 If you’re considering adding nettle tea to your routine, it’s essential to check with your doctor or midwife first to make sure it’s the right choice for you.
 In this blog, we’re breaking down everything you need to know—so you can feel informed, empowered, and confident in making the best decision for your body.

+9 Benefits of Nettle Tea in Pregnancy